kra-mo/kramo.page/designers-as-teachers.md

 ---
 tags: post
 title: Designers as Teachers
-description: "We are teachers, not of users, but the tools we create"
+description: We are teachers, not of users, but the tools we create
+date: 2025-05-31
 layout: default
 ---

-2025-05-31

-# Designers as Teachers

 The most common way to imagine user interface design — and design in general — is one in which the designer is in direct communication with the end user.
 This helps us contextualize our relationship with them and abstracts away many problems.